Our free membership, business.com+, takes the pain out of choosing new business services.

 360-degree performance review model

-• Personal prejudice: Feedback is sometimes based on personal prejudice instead of objective evaluation.
+• Personal prejudice: Feedback is sometimes based on personal biases rather than objective evaluation.

-• Reluctance to criticize peers: Peers might be reluctant to say anything “bad” about each other, particularly in cases where 360 evaluations are not confidential and are shared among employees.
+• Reluctance to criticize peers: Peers might be hesitant to say anything “bad” about each other, particularly in cases where 360-degree evaluations are not confidential and are shared among employees.

 • Fear of reprisal: Criticizing a manager, even constructively, carries the risk of retaliation from subpar managers.
 In many organizations, ineffective managers have more power to affect their subordinates than the other way around.